intel-analytics/ipex-llm/docs/docs/APIdocs/layers/nn/Utilities/SplitTable.md

 ```

 SplitTable takes a Tensor as input and outputs several tables,
 splitting the Tensor along the specified dimension `dimension`.
-Please not
+Please note
-the dimension start from 1.
+the dimension starts from 1.

 The input to this layer is expected to be a tensor, or a batch of tensors;
 when using mini-batch, a batch of sample tensors will be passed to the layer and
-the user need to specify the number of dimensions of each sample tensor in a
+the user needs to specify the number of dimensions of each sample tensor in a
 batch using `nInputDims`.

 **Scala example:**